Dichell/word-mining/README.md

 **EXERCISES** (in progress)

 User can run an exercice to remember words from his history.
 All words, or words by day/month.
-Suggection exercises based on wrong/right answers in previus exercices.
+Suggests exercises based on wrong/right answers in previous exercices.

 Some base exercises are available for all auth users.
 Most of the exercises are available for a paid subscription.